mansi35/mars-client/README.md

 # DAAWAT-E-MARS
-An interactive in-restaurant application that provides a seamless experience and is outfitted with the best features available, including a voice assistant for easy interface navigation, emotion-based food recommendations, a secure payment gateway, and single QR scanning.
-You can visit the restraunt on the following URL:
+This web app is my version of a collaboration app that helps your team stay organized and have conversations—all in one place.
+The main objective is to provide a feeling of working in-office while working remotely with co-workers and friends.
+You can visit the restraunt on the following URL: https://mars-client-seven.vercel.app/

 ## Technology Stack
 <div>